 Mark Bruington Captain, United States Navy

 Captain Mark Bruington is the 38th Commanding Officer of the Naval Research Laboratory, assuming command on August 1, 2014.
 As NRL's Commanding Officer, he directs the activities of approximately 2,500 scientists, engineers, and support personnel in their mission to conduct leading-edge research and provide new technological capabilities to the Navy and Marine Corps.
-Prior to his assumption of command of NRL, he was the Principal Director, Programs at the Defense Security Cooperation Agency where he led a team charged with DoD humanitarian assistance, building partnership capacity and Foreign Military Training and Equipping U.S. partner nations.
+Prior to his assumption of command of NRL, he was the Principal Director, Programs at the Defense Security Cooperation Agency, charged with DoD humanitarian assistance, building partnership capacity and Foreign Military Training and Equipping U.S. partner nations.

 Captain Bruington, a native of California, received his commission through the Aviation Officer Candidate School program after graduating from San Francisco State University with a B.S. in Physics.
-He received his Wings of Gold at NAS Beeville, TX, in 1992 and is a graduate of the United States Naval Test Pilot School, Class 117, in 2000.
-He also holds an M.S. in Systems Engineering from Johns Hopkins University and an M.S. in National Resource Strategy from the Industrial College of the Armed Forces, and is level III certified in Program Management and Test & Evaluation from the Defense System Management College.
+He received his naval aviator wings in 1992 and is a graduate of the United States Naval Test Pilot School (USNTPS), Class 117.
+He also holds an M.S. in Systems Engineering from Johns Hopkins University, M.S. in National Resource Strategy from the Industrial College of the Armed Forces, and is level III certified in Program Management and Test & Evaluation from the Defense System Management College.